Macro Diet Apps

 (most are between $40-$45 per year).
 You have a better chance of using the thing if you pay for a subscription, and in many of the apps only unlock certain features.

-- Bigger food databases doesn’t always mean better
+- Bigger food databases don’t always mean better.

 Lots of the entries are user-submitted can have errors, or make some foods more difficult to find.
-Example below: A search for Starbucks on myfooddiary (left) and myfitnesspal (right).
+The example below: A search for Starbucks on myfooddiary (left) and myfitnesspal (right).

 You'll Love Our Macro Solution Program